BMX champion Pat Casey, 29, dies during stunt at California park

 “We are saddened to hear about the passing of BMX legend Pat Casey,” USA Cycling wrote in a statement on Twitter.
 “Pat was a member of our inaugural BMX Freestyle National Team in 2018 and made his mark immeasurably on the BMX community.
 Our condolences go to his family and friends.”

-Kyle Baldock, a six-time X Games gold medalist, remembered Casey on Twitter.
+Kyle Baldock, a six-time X Games gold medalist, remembered Casey on Instagram.

 “I can’t believe I’m writing this, today we lost an Icon!
 Pat thank you for blessing all of us with your kind and loving personality.
 You are the toughest person I have ever met, we have been friends since ASA days which is like 10 years ago and you always have inspired me to go harder.
 We all will miss you so much it doesn’t seem real,” Baldock wrote.
 “I love you bro and my thoughts are with your whole family and friends.
 Rest Easy Pat.”